 - Legislative Center

-Special Instructions for 50/50 raffles: It is important to note that if you are crediting individual contributors who participate in a 50/50 raffle, the individual’s name and actual contribution to SPAC must be on the SPAC Contribution Form.
+Special Instructions for 50/50 raffles: Individual contributors who participate in a 50/50 raffle must be identified on a special form.
+The individual’s name and actual contribution to SPAC should be on the SPAC 50/50 Contribution Form.
 For example, if Mary Smith submits $10 to a 50/50, only the $5 sent to NAPS HQ can be credited towards a SPAC contribution, because this is the amount we report to the Federal Elections Commission.

 Thanks for your help in enhancing SPAC operations and accountability.

 Click below to view the SPAC Webinar — for state & local branch officers as well as NAPS Auxiliary members who collect funds for SPAC.